Children's Health (cont.)

 - Find a local Pediatrician in your town

 Children's mental illness

 It was once thought that children were not subject to these mental illnesses because children had not yet developed the ability to feel hopeless and helpless about the future.
 That is clearly untrue.
 It is now widely acknowledged that children are susceptible not only to major depression and bipolar disease but also to anxiety disorders, phobias, and posttraumatic stress disorder.
+Recent studies have highlighted the acute and long-term effects of bullying on children, noting higher rates of depressive symptoms and suicide in children who have been bullied.
 Here again the treatment must be appropriate for use in the pediatric age range.